PharosVPN — Platform Design

 |---|---|

-helm crashes | All buoys keep serving tunnels.
+coxswain crashes | All nodes keep serving tunnels.
 No new peers until back. |

-helm ↔ buoy unreachable | Buoy keeps serving. helm marks unreachable after 3 missed polls, alerts, retries with backoff. |
+coxswain ↔ node unreachable | Node keeps serving. coxswain marks unreachable after 3 missed polls, alerts, retries with backoff. |

-buoy crashes | Its tunnels drop.
+node crashes | Its tunnels drop.
 Clients fail over to other nodes in the profile. |

-buoy compromised | Attacker has that node’s keys, not the CA key.
+node compromised | Attacker has that node’s keys, not the CA key.
 Operator revokes the cert. |

-Remote beacon compromised | Traffic metadata exposed; profile bundles are ciphertext.
+Remote relay compromised | Traffic metadata exposed; profile bundles are ciphertext.
 No cert minting. |

-helm compromised | Worst case.
+coxswain compromised | Worst case.
 CA key lost → rotate CA, mass re-enroll.
 User profiles stay encrypted. |

-Account service / beacon down | caravel connects from cached local profiles. |
+Account service / relay down | caravel connects from cached local profiles. |

 12. Defaults: personal vs enterprise

-Same binaries, two presets at helm init:
+Same binaries, two presets at cox init:

 --personal | --enterprise | |